S4mmy1604/Phishing-Simulation/README.md

 Blank phishing page due to missing internet on victim: Enabled NAT adapter on Windows VM.

 Empty password fields due to JavaScript obfuscation: Limited by SET’s capabilities; advanced tools required for such sites.

+## Disclaimer
+This project is strictly for educational purposes within a controlled lab environment.
+Unauthorized phishing or credential harvesting is illegal and unethical.

+Feel free to explore, learn, and modify the setup for ethical cybersecurity training and red teaming practice.

+Author: Swayam
+Date: July 2025